ArdWang/NEWCONCEPTENGLISH2/README.md

 My sister would come to England next year.
 If she comes, She will get a surprise.
 I have a new house in the country.
 I had invited my sister to stay.
 It is a very modern house.
 It has got many large rooms and a lovely garden.

+#### Lesson24 It could be worse

+I had just lost 50 pounds.
+I felt very upset.
+I told the Manager's about it.
+He could do nothing.
+He begun to complain about this wicked world.
+A girl came in with the money just then.
+She had found outside the writer's room.
+There is still some honesty in this world.